-As mentioned above, CDNs enable webmasters to lower their sites’ load time by tapping into a network of servers, each of which serves visitors that are geographically closest to it.
+As mentioned above, CDNs enable webmasters to lower their sites’ load times by tapping into a network of servers, each of which serves the visitors that are geographically closest to it.
 CDNs also give webmasters the added benefit of peace of mind, as they enable websites to deal with spikes in traffic more effectively.

 CDNs rely on data centers distributed in key locations around the world.
 If you’ve configured your site to work with a CDN, it will store copies of your static content on its servers (this is known as ‘caching’).
 Each time a user attempts to access your website, the service will automatically send them this cached content from the server closest to them.

 The fact that your content is loaded from multiple servers limits the potential for system crashes when your site receives an unusually high level of traffic.
-Whether one of your articles goes viral or you experience a Distributed Denial of Service (DDoS) attack, CDNs can help to keep your site available to the public.
+Whether one of your articles goes viral or you experience a Distributed Denial of Service (DDoS) attack, CDNs can help keep your site available to the public.

 Benefits of a CDN

-Distance is one of the main issues when it comes to slow websites—the further away the user is from the site’s server, the longer it will take for a request to be fulfilled.
-Often, this will come down to an extra second or two, and speed is important when it comes to providing a high-quality user experience, as well as for SEO.
-Using a CDN will decrease your site’s average loading times by cutting down the distance between user and server.
+Distance is one of the main issues that causes slow websites—the further away the user is from the site’s server, the longer it will take for a request to be fulfilled.
+Often, this will result in an extra second or two of loading time when compared to sites using a CDN.

+This matters because speed is important when it comes to providing a high-quality user experience, as well as for Search Engine Optimization (SEO).
+Using a CDN can decrease your site’s average loading times by cutting down the distance between users and servers.
 It’s worth noting that some users may see more marked improvements than others, depending on the location of your original server and their own internet connections.

 Major spikes in traffic can cause unprepared websites to crash and become unavailable to users.
-Depending on your web hosting provider and which plan you’re using, your site might not be ready for a sharp uptick in visitors either.
+Depending on your WordPress hosting provider and which plan you’re using, your site might not be ready for a sharp uptick in visitors either.

 A CDN enables you to mitigate this risk by spreading the burden over multiple servers.
-If one server can’t deliver the content, another one will, and your should website stay up and running.
+If one server can’t deliver the content, another one will, and your website should stay up and running.

-Using a CDN will enable you to scale your site more efficiently, as it will be able to deal with higher volumes of traffic.
+Using a CDN will enable you to scale your site more efficiently, as you’ll be able to deal with higher volumes of traffic.
 You can also save on hosting costs, as you won’t need to upgrade to a more expensive plan if you only experience an occasional spike in traffic.

 Most reputable CDNs provide you with in-depth analytics regarding your visitors.
 Some charge you depending on how many resources you use, so it makes sense for them to keep track of this information.